Homepage

 How does online check-in work?

-So, if you have yet to embrace the world of electronic check-in, here is our guide to breezing through the process.
+If you are yet to embrace the world of electronic check-in, here’s our guide to breezing through the process.

 How does online check-in work?